Lagers – U.S. Open Beer Championship Categories

 Color SRM: 2-6

-• Clarity: Appearance should be bright; chill haze should not be present
+Clarity: Appearance should be clear.
+Chill haze should not be present.

 Color SRM: 6–14

-• Fermentation Characteristics: Fruity-estery aromas and flavors are low to medium-low.
+Fermentation Characteristics: Fruity esters are low to medium-low.
 Diacetyl should be absent.

 Color SRM: 8-15